yanikal/Kalyani.github.io/README.md

 I am confident that my data analytics skills and experience make me an ideal candidate for any data analyst role.
 I hope you find my portfolio to be informative and engaging, and I welcome any opportunity to discuss my qualifications further with you.

-Thank you for considering me as a candidate, I look forward to hearing from you soon.
+Thank you for visiting, I look forward to hearing from you soon.